|

 The modest stations on this portion consisted of island stations and platforms constructed of wood.
 The narrow station houses with their clapboard paneling and peaked roofs with overhanging eaves emptied out onto an island platform covered by a peaked canopy that was actually a continuation of the station house's roof.
 The tall steel poles that carried the "L"'s overhead wires occasionally poked through the canopy, interrupting the platform.

 The "L"'s street-level operation began to result a number of crossing accidents, typically due to pedestrians and wagon drivers failing to take note of approaching trains.
 Neither the "L" nor the C&NW had any type of crossing protection originally.
 Manually-operated crossing gates and gatemen helped reduce accidents but did not eliminate them.
 The problem got worse as automobile traffic entered the picture and became more prevalent.
 The situation was further exacerbated when the parallel C&NW elevated their right-of-way circa 1908-09, creating a blind intersection due to the embankment preventing southbound traffic from seeing approaching "L" trains until they were on the crossing.
-The Chicago and Oak Park municipal governments tried for decades to get the "L" to elevated their tracks west of Laramie Avenue, to no avail.
+The Chicago and Oak Park municipal governments tried for decades to get the "L" to elevate their tracks west of Laramie Avenue, to no avail.

-Track Elevation
+Track Elevation and a New Station

 Integrated with the south wall of the North Western embankment, the new stations incorporate many design features.